altermo/vim-plugin-list/README.md

 _NOTE: this list may contain: mirrors, extensions to plugins, links that are not working and other things that are not related to vim plugins._

+_NOTE: some of the documentation is riped straight out from [awesome-vim](https://github.com/akrawchyk/awesome-vim)!_

 _Other BETER vim plugin lists: [awesome-vim](https://github.com/akrawchyk/awesome-vim), [awesome-nvim](https://github.com/rockerBOO/awesome-neovim), [neovim-official-list](https://github.com/neovim/neovim/wiki/Related-projects#plugins), [vim-galore](https://github.com/mhinz/vim-galore/blob/master/PLUGINS.md), [](https://github.com/astier/vlugins)_

 # Jump list